KoviElango/Mowheel/README.md

 Loading Indicator: Displays a loading indicator while fetching data.
 Error Handling: Provides basic error handling for network calls.

+Upcoming Features:
+Display the movie poster as background of the app; make a watcged list; select category feature

 Dependencies:

 Jetpack Compose: For building the UI.